How to Get Rid of Dark Spots Fast: Expert Tips (2025)

 When to See a Dermatologist

-Sometimes spots can be more than just cosmetic.
+At times, spots may be more than cosmetic.
 See a dermatologist if:

 • They bleed, itch, or crust